faranordk/simpower/README.md

 # simpower

-**Simulation-based statistical power for causal designs — computed from your own data.**
+**Simulation-based statistical power for TWFE, event-studies, IV and RDD.**

-`simpower` estimates statistical power and the **minimum detectable effect (MDE)** for four causal-inference designs, using the Monte-Carlo *recombination* method of Doucette (2025; 2026):
+`simpower` estimates statistical power and the **minimum detectable effect (MDE)** for four causal-inference designs, using the simulation approach of Doucette (2025; 2026):

 | Function | Design | Extra figure |